RealDoigt/Dew-Programming-Language-Specification/spec.md

 To declare a callable in Dew, the type of the callable goes first, followed by the return type then the name and the (optional) paramater list enclosed within parentheses.
 If there are no paramaters, the parentheses can be omitted or left empty.

+### Sub
+`sub` is a callable modifier which can only be used on methods and procedures in a component.
+It is used to indicate that the side effects of a procedure or method are exclusively limited to the fields of the component it is in.
+The syntax is `sub proc` and `sub meth`.

 ### Return
 There are three ways to exit a callable:
 * The exit `><` statement is used to exit from a callable.
 If there was no set return value, it will return the default type value of the function.
-* The break and return `->` statement simultaneously sets the return value then exits the callable.
+* The return `->` statement simultaneously sets the return value then exits the callable.
 The proper syntax is `-> value`
 * The program reaches the end of the callable's code block, in which case the behaviour is identical to using an `><`.
 Only `><` can be used to exit a void callable.